-Succession planting: Crops with shorter growing season may be planted 2 weeks apart to give continuous supply or plant same veggie with different maturity dates.
+Succession planting: Crops with shorter growing season may be planted 2 weeks apart to give a continuous supply or plant the same veggie with different maturity dates.

-Double cropping: Raise second crop in same spot in same season after first crop has been completely harvested (radishes, lettuce, green onions)
+Double cropping: Raise a second crop in same spot in the same season after the first crop has been completely harvested (radishes, lettuce, green onions)

-Intercropping – 2 crops may occupy the same space if one matures quicker before the slower one crowds it out (green onions mature and may be pulled before cabbage fills its space) Spinach, lettuce, green onions and radishes are good cool season intercrops.
+Intercropping – 2 crops may occupy the same space if one matures before the slower one crowds it out (green onions mature and may be pulled before cabbage fills its space).
+Spinach, lettuce, green onions and radishes are good cool season intercrops.
 They work nicely with tomatoes.

-French intensive gardening: Relies on close planting in wide mounted beds to conserve moisture, thus promoting steady abundant growth, need thorough soil preparation
+French intensive gardening: Relies on close planting in wide mounted beds to conserve moisture, thus promoting steady abundant growth.
+You will need thorough soil preparation

-Raised Beds: Build a box with timbers or rock wall to raise the garden off the ground level, need good drainage and at least 12-18″ depth of soil and 4-5 feet wide.
+Raised Beds: Build a box with timbers or rock wall to raise the garden off of ground level.
+Need good drainage and at least 12-18″ depth of soil and 4-5 feet wide.